simoncblyth/opticks/notes/issues/geant4_opticks_integration/reemission_review.rst

     2016-10-04 11:49:42.532 INFO  [1669872] [CRunAction::EndOfRunAction@23] CRunAction::EndOfRunAction count 1

+Hmm, I wonder if all the "NOT RECORDING" are RE ?
+Looks to be so

 Normally with fabricated (as opposed to G4 live) gensteps, the number of photons is known ahead of time.

 Reemission means cannot know photon counts ahead of time ?

-* that statement is true only if you count reemits are new photons, Opticks does not
+* that statement is true only if you count reemits as new photons, Opticks does not do that

 Contining the slot for reemiisions with G4 ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~